MicrosoftDocs/biztalk-docs/biztalk/core/flat-schema-to-catalog.md

  ![Map showing the use of the looping functoid.](../core/media/loopingflattenfunctoid.gif "loopingflattenfunctoid")
 Looping Functoid, Flat Schema Map

+## Set the schema
  For this type of map to work correctly, you must do the following:

 -   For each link connecting to the **Name** field in the destination schema, set the source-schema link properties to copy the name.
 For more information, see [Configuring Links](../core/configuring-links.md).
-Also see [Link Properties](../core/link-properties.md).
+Also see **Link Properties** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 -   For each link connecting to the **Value** field in the destination schema, set the source-schema link properties to copy the value (the default).